JoeyHendricks/python-benchmark-harness/README.md

     processes=2
 )

-# Get a letter rank how changes compare to the previous run.
+# Get a letter rank how your changes compare to a previous benchmark.
 letter_rank = mb.distance_statistics.letter_rank  # > A+
 ```